Limonka11/TicTacToeRL/README.md

 # TicTacToeRL

 This is a simple implementation of the Tic-Tac-Toe game in Python.
-The repo also contains Reinforcement Learning agents which use the Q-Learning algorithm.
+The repo also contains a Reinforcement Learning agent class that uses the Q-Learning algorithm.

+For some reason, saving and loading the Q-table does not work.
+If the agent isn't appropriately trained, please rerun the `tic_tac_toe.py` script.

 ## How to Run